SionBayliss/HierarchicalML/README.md

 # -p list of patterns in the UKHSA model
 ./variants_to_known_patterns -i ./local_unitig_example/processed_to_patterns/counts.rtab -o ./local_unitig_example/processed_to_patterns/patterns.tab -c ../data/pattern_conversion.tab -p ../data/patterns_in_model.txt
 ```
 The resulting samples/patterns can be run through the HC classifier model.
 NOTE: the two example samples were from Singapore (taken from the validation dataset presented in the manuscript).
-For details on the inputs/outputs of this scripts see the ***'validation datasets'*** section below.
+For details on the inputs/outputs of these scripts see the ***'validation datasets'*** section below.
 ```
 conda activate hierarchical-ml
 cd ./local_unitig_example/processed_to_patterns/